Redeployment process guidance

 The University is committed to the delivery of research and education of the highest quality.
 Continuity of employment is an important element in achieving this.
 It is also the case that change is a regular and important part of the University maintaining a competitive and sustainable position and, over time, some activities will need to cease and new activities develop.
 The redeployment of staff from one activity to another has a key part to play in helping to ensure a balance between the need for continuity and the need for change.

 Effective reallocation of work and/or redeployment retains valuable skills and knowledge within the University, contributes to the creation of a positive work environment and meets the University's moral and legal obligations.
-It should also provide the University with the means to achieve a broader skills base and more flexible workforce in the longer term, whilst accepting the need to create/recruit new skills and talent where appropriate.
+It should also provide the University with means to achieve a broader skills base and more flexible workforce in the longer term, whilst accepting the need to create/recruit new skills and talent where appropriate.

 Identifying staff as at risk of redundancy